 Workplace conversations in challenging times

-Things are hard.
+Things are quite hard.
 For many, there’s a painful sense that we’ve lost the way things used to be.
 The old ways of working, of meeting and of living really might, simply, not quite return.
 For some, uncertainty about job security is adding to the pressure.
 And, perhaps for most of us, there’s an abiding sense of worry in the air.

-– whether those are in the past, going on right now, anticipated for the future or just speculated about.
+As we’ve said before, it’s a massive period of transition – whether those are in the past, going on right now, anticipated for the future or just speculated about.
 And transitions are taxing.
 In this environment, what’s the most helpful way of interacting with each other?
 We spoke to Katy Ridsdill Smith, Organisational Development Officer at Mind, for some recommendations.

 Establish clear communication patterns